boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 This section compares the elements of the design criteria to the design of the vehicle in order to assert that the design complies with the criteria.

 #### Weight
-The car weighs [__*WOOOAAAAWWWW!!!!*__] grams with the camera and Raspberry Pi mounted, which, as will be mentioned in [@sec:speedCompare], allows the speed of the car to be appropriate, and as such, no further action will be taken towards optimizing the weight of the car.
+The car weighs 1.264 grams with the camera and Raspberry PI mounted, which, as will be mentioned in [@sec:speedCompare], allows the speed of the car to be appropriate, and as such, no further action will be taken towards optimizing the weight of the car.

 #### Speed {#sec:speedCompare}
 Since the speed requirement was a velocity high enough to accommodate visual distinction between various levels of velocity, a subjective determination is made regarding the fulfillment of the criterion.
 In [@sec:gearingTest] the results following a test of the gearing is presented, in which it is determined that the top speed of the car will be approximately 6 km/h.